Strategic Memo of

 This Strategic Memo proposes The Deal of the Century: a bold, US-China-led global AI treaty that will: secure American economic leadership, durably contain China, halt the uncontrolled race to ASI, and clear the path for safe, AI-driven innovation, leading to unimagined abundance and flourishing — via a Human-First approach favored by the MAGA base.

-This Strategic Memo serves as the basis for (a) the crafting of direct highly-tailored approaches and communications to influencers and (b) remote and in-person engagements in Q1-Q2 2026, during our Persuasion Tours, that will take us over the next 6 months to Washington, DC, the Bay Area, the Mar-a-Lago area, Vatican/Rome, New Delhi and Singapore — as you can see in the Coalition for a Baruch Plan for AI roadmap.
-These engagements will build upon the 1st Persuasion Tour, which took us to Washington DC and the Bay Area in October 2025.
+This Strategic Memo serves as the basis for (a) the crafting of direct highly-tailored approaches and communications to influencers and (b) remote and in-person engagements in Q1-Q2 2026, during our Persuasion Tours, that will take us to Washington, DC, the Bay Area, the Mar-a-Lago area, Vatican/Rome, New Delhi and Singapore (see our live Roadmap) – building upon our 1st Persuasion Tour, in DC and the Bay Area in October 2025 (see our recent Achievements).

 Reach out to us or Join Us to help make it even more convincing.